MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **call_stack** – This represents a call stack which is used to diagnose a crash or hang.

 - **call_stack_hash** – This represents the hash of a call stack which can be used to correlate this even with the metric_diagnostic event.

+#### metric.signpost

+The event is triggered by receiving data from iOS's MetricKit framework.
+Once a day, MetricKit sends Outlook a diagnostic report which contains aggregated signpost information.
+On receiving the report, Outlook will trigger this event.

+This event is used to identify regressions by collecting statistics around the time various performance-related Outlook scenarios take to execute.

+The following fields are collected:

+- **signpost_summary** - A histogram representation of the execution times.

+- **source** - The source of the signpost data.

+- **type** - The signpost scenario.

 #### Office.Android.AdsMobile.Wxpu.AdUIEvent